 Tiled Shower Base in Warsaw — Built from Scratch

-A tiled shower base replaces a plastic or acrylic tray with a seamless floor surface finished in porcelain or mosaic.
-It looks modern, lasts decades and suits any design.
-But building one correctly is a complex task: gradients for water drainage, multi-layer waterproofing, a Viega or Geberit drain, a properly formed screed.
-A mistake in any layer and within a year water reaches the flat below.
-We build tiled shower bases across Warsaw — from Ursynow to Zoliborz.
+A tiled shower base swaps out a plastic or acrylic tray for a continuous floor finish in porcelain or mosaic.
+It gives a clean modern look, holds up for decades and fits almost any interior.
+But making it properly is not simple: falls for water runoff, multi-layer waterproofing, a Viega or Geberit drain, and a correctly shaped screed.
+Get one layer wrong and within a year water can end up in the flat below.
+We build tiled shower bases all over Warsaw — from Ursynow to Zoliborz.

 How much does it cost and what affects the price

-The cost depends on the base size, drain type (point or linear), gradient complexity and tile choice.
-A linear drain costs more than a point drain but looks better and is more practical — a single-direction gradient instead of four.
-Waterproofing, screed, tiling and grouting are each costed separately.
-Materials are charged separately.
-Current prices are in the table below.
+The price depends on the size of the base, the drain type (point or linear), how complicated the falls are, and the tiles you choose.
+A linear drain is more expensive than a point drain, but it looks neater and works better — one-direction fall instead of four.
+Waterproofing, screed, tiling and grouting are priced separately.
+Materials are billed separately as well.
+Current rates are shown in the table below.

 Serviceminmax